yamcs/yamcs/docs/server-manual/links/packet-preprocessor.rst

  Regardless of which method is used, it is important that the pre-processor does not generate packets with wrong timestamps - these might be difficult to locate and remove from the archive later.
 In order to not lose the packets, the pre-processor can set a flag ``invalid`` on a packet and the Data Link can be configured to store the invalid packets into a different archive table, using the reception time as a key.
 A custom made script can be made to retrieve those packets and fix their timestamps (or simply inspect their content).

+ Starting with yamcs-4.11 there is a status bitfield in the telemetry packet table which allows the packet-preprocessor to flag packets that are timetamped with local time instead of spacecraft generation time.